When Social Cohesion Goes Green

-On June 6th, in Southeastern Turkey, a group of 12 young RET beneficiaries from the town of Viran?ehir implemented a social cohesion project in our Safe Spaces for girls in Süleymaniye and Büyükyol.
+On June 6th, in Southeastern Türkiye, a group of 12 young RET beneficiaries from the town of Viran?ehir implemented a social cohesion project in our Safe Spaces for girls in Süleymaniye and Büyükyol.
 The project raised awareness on environmental issues and recycling, while also providing common purpose and action, which in turn strengthens social cohesion.
 It was inspired by the World Environment Day (celebrated each year on June 5th) and reached a total of 102 beneficiaries, of which 40 girls from the Süleymaniye Safe Space and 62 girls from the Büyükyol Safe Space.

 The project was designed collaboratively by the Centre’s Liaison Officer and the group of 12 young beneficiaries, composed of master trainers and the peers they had trained.
 They drew on their observations regarding how waste is considered and managed by the adolescents and youth coming to RET’s youth club or attending our Turkish language training.
 The idea was then conveyed to our Safe Spaces Project Leader and was quickly adopted, as the realisation grew that children, girls and young women in the Centres lacked this information and awareness.

 Therefore, RET’s Viran?ehir team decided to implement this environmentally inspired social cohesion project as a life skills session given by their peer groups to the beneficiaries of RET’s Safe Spaces of Süleymaniye and Büyükyol.
-The team of 12 youth, which had carried the project form the beginning, were supervised and guided by the Life Skills Facilitator and the Centre Liaison Officer during the planning and implementation of the project.
+The team of 12 youth, which had carried the project from the beginning, were supervised and guided by the Life Skills Facilitator and the Centre Liaison Officer during the planning and implementation of the project.
 They also came to Süleymaniye and Büyükyol and trained young women and girls in the Safe Spaces.

 More concretely, the project had two main components: a theoretical presentation on recycling and waste management, followed by activities to put this theory into practice.